-The Capital One® Venture® Rewards Credit Card is yet another card that could be exactly what you need to cover some of the costs of a romantic getaway.
-Once you sign up for this card, you’ll receive 2x points for every dollar you spend plus a one-time bonus of 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+The Capital One Venture Rewards Credit Card is yet another card that could be exactly what you need to cover some of the costs of a romantic getaway.
+Once you sign up for this card, you’ll receive 2x miles on every purchase, every day.
+Plus you can enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.

 You can use these points to cover any type of travel purchase, such as a hotel or resort, a plane ticket, a train ticket, or most rental condos as long as they code as travel.
 This card does charge $95 annual fee.